 These can be tricky – and costly – especially if a new manhole is needed, or an existing one needs to be moved.

-12. There are Different Rules For Extending in Conservation Areas
+12. Know the Rules for Extending in Conservation Areas

-If you live in a Conservation Area your Permitted Development rights – extensions and alterations that do not require planning permission – are restricted.
+If you live in a Conservation Area your Permitted Development rights are restricted.
 Each local authority has its own policy for Conservation Areas but generally the basis of the policy is to prevent the loss of character of the Conservation Area.
 So, if you are thinking about extending your home, always contact your local conservation officer first.

 (MORE: Dormer Windows)

 13. You Could Be Your Own Project Manager